LightningPeach/lpd/README.md

 Work is still in early stages.
 Currently near 20% towards usable production ready system.

-The goal is to provide a full-featured implementation of Lightning with enhanced security (due to a RUST usage) which potentially can be run on many platforms including WASM.
+The goal is to provide a full-featured implementation of Lightning with enhanced security (due to a Rust usage) which potentially can be run on many platforms including WASM.

 As a reference implementation [lnd] (https://github.com/lightningnetwork/lnd) was used.